Artistic Director & Executive Director

-An experienced and celebrated music educator, Matthew began his teaching career in the Long Prairie – Grey Eagle School District.
-From 2000-2006, he was Director of Choral Activities at Hopkins High School, overseeing a choral program of six performing ensembles.
-His Hopkins Concert Choir performed at the 2002 and 2004 MN ACDA Fall Conventions and the 2005 MMEA Mid-Winter Clinic.
+An experienced and celebrated music educator, Culloton began his teaching career in the Long Prairie – Grey Eagle School District.
+From 2000-2006, he was Director of Choral Activities at Hopkins High School.
+His passion for connecting with singers of all ages through valuable collaborative opportunities is still apparent through the engagement work of The Singers, and the many classroom masterclasses he leads each year.
 In November 2004, Matthew was presented with the MN ACDA Outstanding Young Choral Conductor of the Year Award.
 In the fall of 2003, he was the recipient of the VocalEssence/ACDA of Minnesota Creative Programming Award for his work at Hopkins High School.
-From 2008-2011, he was conductor of the University of Minnesota Women’s Chorus.

-From 1999-2004, Matthew was a member of The Dale Warland Singers, having served as Music Adviser to Dale Warland, Assistant Conductor, and Bass Section Leader.
+From 1999-2004, he was a member of The Dale Warland Singers, having served as Music Adviser to Dale Warland, Assistant Conductor, and Bass Section Leader.
 As Warland’s Music Adviser, the two worked closely together on artistic programming and recording projects, including the editing preparation for that organization’s final four recordings.
 His singing career has also included the Minnesota Beethoven Festival Chorale and the Mirandola Ensemble.